 Getting from Jerusalem to Eilat is easier than most travelers think, with many options available.
-Eilat, the southern port city is situated along the Red Sea and conveniently close to neighboring Jordan and the town of Aqaba.
-Eilat is known for its natural beauty and offers some of the best snorkeling and diving in the world, and is a popular resort town.
+Eilat is a southern port city situated along the Red Sea.
+It’s conveniently close to neighboring Jordan and the town of Aqaba.
+Eilat is known for its natural beauty and offers some of the best snorkeling and diving in the world.
+Also, it is a popular resort town.

-Road transportation is the most common option to get from Jerusalem to Eilat, and the scenic drive is approximately 4-5 hours depending on traffic.
-The most frequently used route to get from Jerusalem to Eilat is via the Judean Desert, passing the Dead Sea as well as the Arava Valley, situated in the Negev Desert.
+Road transportation is the most common option, and the scenic drive is approximately 4-5 hours depending on traffic.
+The most frequently used route to get from Jerusalem to Eilat is via the Judean Desert.
+It passes the Dead Sea as well as the Arava Valley, situated in the Negev Desert.

 One of the quickest, easiest and most affordable ways to get from Jerusalem to Eilat is using this shuttle bus which operates between the two cities and is available 7 days a week, year-round, including Fridays and Saturdays.
 The shuttle drives both ways making it easy to travel roundtrip if needed.
-The shuttle bus starts and ends from central pickup points in Jerusalem and Eilat, making the trip easy and accessible.
+The shuttle bus starts and ends from central pickup points in both cities, making the trip easy and accessible.

 Several tours from Jerusalem to Petra pass through Eilat, crossing through the Arava border into Jordan.
 For those interested in heading to Jordan, a trip to Petra is a convenient and affordable way to get down south.
 For those who wish to stay in Eilat after the trip, this is an excellent choice.
 Check out our 1-day tour from Jerusalem to Petra.